Will My Face Look Tight After a Facelift? Plus 8 More Answers to the Most Frequently Asked Facelift Questions

 What does a facelift do?

 A facelift lifts the skin of the cheeks, jowl, and neck to provide a more youthful appearance.
 During the procedure, the surgeon separates the facial skin from the connective tissue and muscles underneath so the deeper facial tissues can be repositioned to create a firmer foundation.
 Excess skin is removed and the remaining skin is placed over the newly rejuvenated facial tissue.
 Incisions and stitches are inconspicuously placed around the ear.
+There are also deep plane facelifts, where the surgeon shapes deeper facial tissues as part of the procedure to treat the skin as well as underlying muscles and tissue.

 While the term facelift is often used colloquially to describe full facial rejuvenation, strictly defined, the procedure does not include lifting the eyelids or brows.
 That said, brow and eyelid lifting procedures are often combined in the same operation to achieve more complete results.